3 Squadron RAAF HOME / Search

 The big psychological news came on 21 April 1918 that the Red Baron had been shot down over Australian Lines.
 I will read from Dad’s personal war diary…

-Sunday 21 April 1918 - Warmford, the Executive Officer, brought the Baron’s body back to the Squadron at about 7.00pm.
+Sunday 21 April 1918 - Warnford, the Engineering Officer, brought the Baron’s body back to the Squadron at about 7.00pm.
 A number of us walked up to the Transport Park after dinner to examine him.
 Had several bullets thru his head and two or three in his body.
 1

 Monday 22 April 1918 - Baron Von Richthofen’s ‘bus’ was salvaged.
 I secured two or three souvenirs from the ‘bus’ which was smashed to bits in the crash.
 His machine was a tri-plane and painted red all over with Black Cross markings.